JonasWolter/BayesianClimate/README.md

 The scripts can be changed easily so that the analysis is not conducted for the whole world but for a specific country.
 There is a presentation which briefly analyses the findings of the analysis and compares the different models and methods.

+Remark:
+The script was developed with python 3.5 and any version above should work as well - backwards compatibility is not guaranteed though.
+I recommend creating a new python virtual environment and installing the required dependencies from the requirements.txt file by running the following command from within the KatzenAnalyser\ directory: pip install -r requirements.txt